zjian107-su/2D-Airplane-Adventure-Game/README.md

 # 2D Airplane Shooting Game

-Daniel Zezheng Jiang has created a 2D airplane advanture game with Python(3.7.6) and PyGame(2.0.0.dev6) module.
+Daniel Zezheng Jiang has created a 2D airplane adventure game with Python(3.7.6) and PyGame(2.0.0.dev6) module.

 It includes 300 lines of code.
 It requires the installation of Python and PyGame module in the local machine.